privat1/m2x-erlang/README.md

 #Fun<m2x_client.0.118548121>
 ```

 You can then use the `Client` function to call API endpoints directly, as in the following example.
-The result is returned as a tuple containing the status as an atom (`ok`/`client_error`/`server error`), the status as an integer HTTP status code, and the response body decoded from JSON into a list.
+The client function accepts a single tuple argument, containing the HTTP method as an atom (`get`/`put`/`post`/`delete`) and the endpoint as a binary.
+The result is returned as a tuple containing the status as an atom (`ok`/`client_error`/`server_error`), the status as an integer HTTP status code, and the response body decoded from JSON into a list.

 ```erlang
 > Client({get, <<"/status">>}).
 {ok,200,[{<<"api">>,<<"OK">>},{<<"triggers">>,<<"OK">>}]}
 ```

-You can also add parameters to be sent in the request body as JSON encoded from an erlang list.
+You can also add parameters to be sent in the request body as JSON encoded from an erlang list by adding them as a third element of the tuple passed to the client function.
 See the documentation for [the jsx library](https://github.com/talentdeficit/jsx) for more information about the mapping between JSON types and erlang types.

 ```erlang
 > Params = [{<<"foo">>,<<"Foo value">>},{<<"bar">>,<<"Bar value">>}],